-Positive Drug Test –
+Positive Drug Test

-A positive employment drug test usually results in a report to the medical Board/State, who will take disciplinary action, including immediate suspension of a medical license.
-Therefore, it is important that physicians who believe that a drug test may be positive, contact our medical license defense attorneys immediately.
+A positive employment drug test usually results in a report to the medical board and/or the state, which will take disciplinary action — including immediate suspension of a medical license.
+Therefore, it is important for physicians who believe that a drug test may be positive, to contact our medical license defense attorneys immediately.

-Impairment Matters (HPRP, PRN) –
+Impairment Matters (HPRP, PRN)

 If you are considering entering the impairment program, we can help you understand your options and help protect your medical license.
-If you are currently under a monitoring agreement, our attorneys may be able to help you modify your agreement.
+If you are currently under a monitoring agreement, our attorneys may be able to help you modify it.

 Our medical license defense attorneys have successfully helped countless physicians restore their medical license following suspension.
 If your medical license has been suspended, contact us immediately.
 There is a very short period of time in which you can request a hearing to challenge the suspension order.

-Our medical license defense attorneys help both physicians who are facing current criminal charges and physicians with a prior criminal conviction who need assistance reporting the conviction or help to obtain a medical license with a criminal history.
+Chapman Law Group’s lawyers help physicians who are facing current criminal charges, as well as physicians with a prior criminal conviction who need assistance reporting the conviction, or help to obtain a medical license with a criminal history.
 We also help physicians who face disciplinary action for failure to timely report a criminal conviction.

-Difficulty Obtaining a Medical License –
+Difficulty Obtaining a Medical License

-Our medical license defense attorneys frequently help physicians and medical students with prior criminal histories or disciplinary issues obtain licensure.
+Our medical license defense attorneys frequently help physicians and medical students with prior criminal histories or disciplinary matters obtain licensure.
 While the process can take longer with a prior conviction or sanction, most issues do not automatically prohibit a physician from obtaining a medical license.
-Our medical license defense attorneys can assist in presenting these issues during the application process and during medical board hearings.
+We can assist in presenting these issues during the application process and during medical board hearings.

-Reporting Sister-State Actions and Convictions –
+Reporting Sister-State Actions and Convictions

-Many physicians report sister-state disciplinary action and criminal convictions without first seeking advice from a medical license defense attorney.
+Many physicians report sister-state disciplinary action and criminal convictions without first seeking advice from a lawyer.
 Others fail to timely report these actions.
-Reporting these actions requires a balance between demonstrating you are safe to practice while being careful not to divulge information that may negatively impact your medical license.
-Our medical license defense attorneys can assist providers in reporting disciplinary and criminal actions to the medical Board/State.
+Reporting requires a balance between demonstrating you are safe to practice while being careful not to divulge information that could negatively impact your medical license.
+Chapman Law Group can assist providers in reporting disciplinary and criminal actions to the medical board and/or the state.